About the Governing Board

 Michele Anderson joined the Laveen Governing Board in 2015.
 She was elected as Board Clerk in 2017 and 2021, and Board President in 2020.

 Ms. Anderson has worked for the Avondale Elementary School District since 2001.
 She began her career as a classroom teacher teaching 4th and 5th grade as well as K-8 computers.
 In 2006, she became the district’s Student Achievement Assessment Coordinator where she develops and coordinates district and state assessments and analyzes the data to make curriculum decisions.
-She trains other educators in a variety of areas including English as a Second Language, Dynamic Indicators of Basis Early Literacy Skills (DIBELS), Common Core Standards, and AZELLA scoring.
+She trains other educators in a variety of areas including English as a Second Language, Dynamic Indicators of Basic Early Literacy Skills (DIBELS), Common Core Standards, and AZELLA scoring.
 She is also a Certified Teacher Evaluator in the System of Teacher and Student Advancement.

 She has a Bachelor of Science in Education, with areas of specialization in Elementary Education and Early Childhood, from Oklahoma Baptist University.
 She also earned her master’s degree in Curriculum and Instruction with an emphasis in technology from the University of Phoenix.

-Ms. Anderson has served as Secretary on the Arizona Assessment Collaborative and as a member of the Arizona Department of Education Solutions Team.
-She has won several awards including the Passion and Commitment for Educational Excellence Award from Avondale ESD and the Distinguished Service Award from Casas Adobes Early Childhood Development Center.
+Ms. Anderson has served as Secretary on the Arizona Assessment Collaborative, as a member of the Arizona Department of Education Solutions Team, and served on the Arizona Flute Society’s board.
+She has won several awards including the Passion and Commitment for Educational Excellence Award from Avondale ESD, the Distinguished Service Award from Casas Adobes Early Childhood Development Center, and the Master of Boardmanship Award from the Arizona School Boards Association.

-She, and her husband Matthew, have two children who attend Trailside Point and Betty Fairfax schools.
-Ms. Anderson serves on the Arizona Flute Society’s board and is active in the Laveen Baptist Church as well as other community activities.
+Ms. Anderson and her husband have two children who have attended Laveen schools throughout their childhood and now attend high school and college.
+Ms. Anderson is active in the Laveen Baptist Church as well as other community activities.

 Her term expires in 2024.